walshb/framework_linux_ec/README.md

 fwk_ec_lpcs PNP0C09:00: fwk_ec_lpc_mutex_unlock, result 1
 fwk_ec_lpcs PNP0C09:00: Chrome EC device registered
 ```
+After this, the first 100 `fwk_ec_lpc_mutex_{un,}lock` calls will be
+logged, and should correlate with `ectool` usage, giving further
+confidence that the modules are working correctly.

 ## How do I make changes persist over reboot?